magnologan/www-pdf-archive/README.md

-# Archive of PDF Files from the wiki
+# Files Migrated from Wiki

+These files were migrated for historical and archival purposes from the OWASP wiki